Tuesday 24th April 3:30pm - 8:00pm

-Tireless brain injury awareness advocate and author Cheryl Koenig is set to join Wingecarribee’s Australia Day celebrations this January at Berrima as the Shire’s 2018 Australia Day Ambassador.
+Tireless brain injury awareness advocate and author Cheryl Koenig joined Wingecarribee’s Australia Day celebrations this January at Berrima as the Shire’s 2018 Australia Day Ambassador.

 Cheryl is an author of four books, motivational speaker, volunteer and fundraiser extraordinaire having helped raise over $190,000 for various health care services and non-government support groups.

 Citizen of the Year and Young Citizen of the Year Award